academics - Logo

 Non-tenured assistant professorship tends to be a fixed term employment of four to six years; after this period, the researcher will pursue an associate professorship at another institution.
 Tenure track assistant professorships, on the other hand, generally lead to associate professorships within the same institute.

-Recipients of SNSF Eccellenza Professorial Fellowships or European Research Council Starting Grants are sometimes eligible for assistant professorship without tenure track.
+Recipients of SNSF Professorial Fellowships or European Research Council Starting Grants are sometimes eligible for assistant professorship without tenure track.
 The funding from the SNSF covers the researcher’s salary.

 Assistant professorships are generally given to young researchers.
 The policy at the Federal Institute of Technology (Eidgenössische Technische Hochschule Zürich, ETH Zürich) is that the assistant professor should be no older than 35 at the time of appointment.